maxtepkeev/python-redmine/README.rst

    :target: https://coveralls.io/github/maxtepkeev/python-redmine?branch=master

 Python-Redmine is a library for communicating with a `Redmine <http://www.redmine.org>`__ project management application.
-Redmine exposes some of it's data via `REST API
+Redmine exposes some of its data via `REST API
 <http://www.redmine.org/projects/redmine/wiki/Rest_api>`__ for which Python-Redmine provides
 a simple but powerful Pythonic API inspired by a well-known `Django ORM
 <https://docs.djangoproject.com/en/dev/topics/db/queries/>`__: